 The Company made a charge for having a leisure boat on the canal, with a reduced rate for canoes that did not need to use the locks.
 Many were owned by local residents while others were visitors coming from the River Severn and intending to continue over the Cotswolds to the Thames valley.
 An additional charge was made if a local landowner wanted to make an inlet in the bank for a boathouse.
 Occasionally a working barge was pressed into service as a passenger boat to provide an outing for a church group or a temperance organisation, and the image shows such a trip leaving from the Bristol Road Wharf.

-The Company made a charge for anyone wanting to fish with rod and line, and they had the power to impose a fine if someone broke the rules.
+For many years, the Company banned all forms of fishing in the canal but changed their policy in 1873.
+They then made a charge for anyone wanting to fish with rod and line, and they had the power to impose a fine if someone broke the rules.
 The image shows a blank licence costing 2s 6d for a year.
 Use of a net was not allowed, and any offenders were likely to be prosecuted.

 For many years, bathing in the canal was considered to be trespassing on private property.
 Those who were reported were required to appear before the Committee to explain themselves, and persistent offenders were taken to court.
 Towards the end of the nineteenth century, however, the Company's policy changed, and arrangements were made with local organisations for bathing to be authorised at certain places during specified hours.